Inspired to make a difference?

 Use our Letter to the Editor Toolkit to craft compelling, smart letters Think beyond the media.
 Where else do people get community information?
 School newsletters, healthcare provider emails, and other outlets are great sources of information.
 Consider drafting pro-vax blurbs for them.
+Contact us for ideas.

 Normalize Vaccine Conversations

 Most vaccine conversations will go well but every once in a while, a conversation will go sideways.
 Here are some helpful hints to keep it positive:

 - Don’t match someone’s emotions.
 Keep it polite.
 Keep it kind.

 - Don’t fall back on the “we’ll agree to disagree” statement: correct misinformation with understandable facts.

 - If a conversation with a stranger gets out of control, end it!
 Be clear but walk away, “I’m sorry you were given incorrect information but this doesn’t feel productive so I’m going to end the conversation.”
 And walk away.

 - Don’t risk a friendship: If a conversation gets heated with a loved one, end it.
 “I disagree but our friendship is important to me so let’s talk about something else.
 If you do want to learn the facts about vaccines in the future, I’m here for you.”

 - Learn more about conversations online and advocacy on social media.

 © Voices for Vaccines.
 Excerpts and links may be used by websites and blogs, provided that full and clear credit is given to Voices for Vaccines, with appropriate and specific direction and links to the original content.
 Parents, providers, advocates, and others may download and duplicate toolkits in print, without alteration, for non-commercial use and with full and proper attribution only.